psu-efd/pyHMT2D/docs/source/README.rst

    -  interpolate between point and cell data
    -  face data (e.g., subterrain data)

--  convert RAS2D mesh, boundary conditions, and Manning’s n data into SRH-2D format such that SRH-2D and HEC-RAS 2D can run a case with exactly the same mesh for comparison purpose.
+-  convert RAS2D mesh, boundary conditions, and Manningâ€™s n data into SRH-2D format such that SRH-2D and HEC-RAS 2D can run a case with exactly the same mesh for comparison purpose.
 Additionally, HEC-RAS 2D can be used as a mesh generator for SRH-2D.